ewoodhead/npa-hierarchy/README.md

 - write the corresponding input file for SDPA,
 - call SDPA on it,
 - extract the solution, and
-- return the primal and dual solutions and an SDPA status indicator (like "PDOPT" or "PDFEAS").
+- return the primal and dual solutions and an SDPA status indicator (usually "PDOPT" or "PDFEAS", if everything went OK).

 It is inferred from the symbols appearing in the problem (`A1`, `A2`, `B1`, and `B2`) that there are in this case two parties each with two binary-outcome measurements.